Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Virasoro constraints

-is given by the shift of variables in the Airy generating function \eqref{kw_pf} \cite{ManZog2000}:
+is given by the shift of variables in the Airy generating function \eqref{kw_pf} \cite{ManZog2000}

-This shift is found from the specialization \eqref{sp_kdv_wp} of the time variables $\sfu_{a}$ of the KdV spectral curve to obtain the Weil-Petersson spectral curve $\cC^{\mathrm{WP}}$.
+This shift is found from the specialization \eqref{sp_kdv_wp} of the time variables $\sfu_{a}$ of the KdV spectral curve to obtain the Weil--Petersson spectral curve $\cC^{\mathrm{WP}}$.
 The cut-and-join description of the generating function \eqref{mir_pf} is obtained in \cite{Alexandrov:2021mjv}.